 HOW TO APPLY

-You may download application information and instructions that apply to all NEH Landmarks workshops here [We will link to new NEH materials in October 2018].
-This document includes important information about selection criteria, stipends, and conditions of the award, and an equal opportunity statement.
+You may download application information and instructions that apply to all NEH Landmarks workshops here.
+This document includes detailed information about the application process, selection criteria, stipends, conditions of the award, and an equal opportunity statement.
 Please consult this document frequently as you prepare your application.

 To apply to participate in “Manifest Destiny Reconsidered: The Utah Experience,” you must complete the following: